Meaning | Synonyms

 - a person from a family that has a high social status

-- The new student is very arrogant because he is a blue blood.
+- The new student is very arrogant because his blood is blue.

-- Don’t spend money like a blue blood rather save it for the future.
+- Don’t spend money like blue blood – rather save it for the future.

-- I am not a blue blood can’t afford this car I have to sell it.
+- My blood is not blue, so I can’t afford this car anymore.
+I have to sell it.

 - A blue blood probably could never understand the pain of being homeless.

 - Don’t guess the status of this person by looking at his clothes.
-He is a blue blood of the city.
+He is blue blood in the town.

 - She often tells her friends that she has blue blood flowing through her veins.